Looking for Immigration Lawyers in Newcastle?

 The IAS Newcastle office is headed up by prominent North East immigration expert, Alex Givenson.
 Alex has worked in the field of immigration and asylum law for several years and has represented clients from all over the world at all stages of their cases: initial asylum claims, PBS applications, family reunion applications and human rights cases.
-He is also familiar with advising Tier 2 Sponsors and high net worth individuals who wish to establish businesses and/or invest in the UK.
+He is also familiar with advising skilled workers and high net worth individuals who wish to establish businesses and/or invest in the UK.

 Do I Need to Hire an Immigration Solicitor in Newcastle?

 If you need immigration legal advice or immigration application assistance, we highly recommend hiring a Newcastle solicitor to offer you the support and help you need.